quasarframework/quasar/docs/src/pages/quasar-cli-vite/developing-capacitor-apps/managing-google-analytics.md

 }
 ```

-Finally we register the app boot file in `/quasar.config.js`.
+Finally we register the app boot file in the `/quasar.config` file.
 We can do so only for Capacitor wrapped apps if we want:

 ```js
 boot: [